ToolJet/ToolJet/docs/docs/setup/env-vars.md

 If you are using docker-compose setup, you can set PG_HOST as `postgres` which will be DNS resolved by docker
 :::

+### Disable database and extension creation (optional)

+ToolJet by default tries to create database based on `PG_DB` variable set and additionally my try to create postgres extensions.
+This requires the postgres user to have CREATEDB permission.
+If this cannot be granted you can disable this behaviour by setting `PG_DB_OWNER` as `false` and will have to manually run them.

 #### Redis configuration ( optional )

 ToolJet server uses Redis as a message broker.
 This is currently being used only for realtime multiplayer edit feature.